namiles/ACL-configuration-lab/README.md

-# ACL Configuration Lab -- Work in Progress
+# ACL Configuration Lab
-This repository contains device configurations for my ACL configuration CCNA lab, which can be found here.
-More free CCNA labs are available at https://nicksnetworklab.com.
+This repository contains device configurations for my ACL configuration CCNA lab, which can be found [here.](#) More free CCNA labs are available at https://nicksnetworklab.com.

 ## Standard ACLs